Overview

 Installation

-To install Pup, open your terminal and execute the following command:
+To install Pup, make sure you run the latest version of Deno (deno upgrade), then open your terminal and execute the following command:

 This command downloads the latest version of Pup and installs it on your system.
-The --channel prerelease option is included as there is no stable version of Pup yet.
 Read more abour release channels here.

 2. (Optional) In case you have an additional task to execute, such as a cleanup script, you can make use of pup append.
 The following example shows how to add an extra task that use the cron start policy: